 Do you provide Jewel Cases?

 We do not currently provide Jewel Cases, our DVDs and Blu-rays are returned printed with customer name, customer reference, title, type of disc (DVD Data, DVD Video, Blu-ray Data and Blu-ray Video).
-These are then inserted into paper envelopes with see through window.
-This leave the customer free to choose Jewel Cases that suit their collection; or to put the discs in a wallet etc. We can provide Jewel Cases and inserts if required please discuss with us.
+These are then inserted into paper envelopes with see-through window.
+This leaves the customer free to choose Jewel Cases that suit their collection, or to put the discs in a wallet etc. We can provide Jewel Cases and inserts if required please discuss with us.